ndom91/briefkasten-extension/README.md

 - Runs rollup to transpile and minify source files, with output written to `build`
 - Run web-ext to package the extension for uploading to the Mozilla addon store

-After the build the root directory contains the complete, unpackaged extension.
+After the build is complete, the root directory will contain the unpackaged extension.
 Use the `manifest.json` file to load it manually into the browser.

-The packaged extension can be found in the `web-ext-artifacts` folder.
+The packaged extension can be found in the `web-ext-artifacts` directory.

+## License

+MIT